DHTMLX/scheduler-docs/data/scheduler_markup.md

 ~~~

 {{note
-Even if the tab is removed, the related view is still accessable programmatically with the  api/scheduler_setcurrentview.md and api/scheduler_updateview.md methods.
+Even if the tab is removed, the related view is still accessible programmatically with the  api/scheduler_setcurrentview.md and api/scheduler_updateview.md methods.
 }}